mcc-us/bookkeeping/_pages/chap12-accural.deferrals.worksheets.md

 Objectives:

 1. Re-hash 10-column worksheet.
-2. Make adjustment for merchandise inventory
-3. Make adjustments for accrued & prepaid expense items
-4. Make adjustments for accrued & deferred income items
+2. Make adjustment for merchandise inventory, accrued & prepaid expense, accrued & deferred income items.

-## Accurual Definitions
+## Accrual Definitions

 - **Revenue** is recognized when earned, not necessarily when the cash is received.
 - **Revenue** is recognized when the sale is completed.